Laz-The-Artist/LittleTrains-1.14.4/todo-resources/README.txt

 i will look up on its texture and model to apply some "1.14-ness"

-i will edit this file, cuz i need to change something to make test commits... im setting up the discord webhook.
+i will edit this file, cuz i need to change something to make test commits... im setting up the discord webhook. attempt# failed.... attempt#2: